laperex/xviv/USAGE.md

 ### `[[platform]]`

 Declares a Vitis embedded platform.
 Generates a BSP from the `.xsa` file produced by synthesis.
-Wraps Xilinx's `hsi` tool via XSCT.

 | Key | Type | Required | Default | Description |
 |-----|------|----------|---------|-------------|